mihakralj/pinescript/indicators/trends_IIR/dema.md

 # Double Exponential Moving Average (DEMA)

 The Double Exponential Moving Average is a dual-stage IIR filter that reduces lag compared to standard EMAs.
-DEMA achieves this through a mathematical approach that applies a second EMA to the first EMA result, then uses these values in a formula designed to minimize delay while preserving signal quality.
+Developed by Patrick Mulloy in 1994 and published in the February issue of Technical Analysis of Stocks & Commodities magazine, DEMA quickly gained popularity among technical analysts.
+It achieves lag reduction through a mathematical approach that applies a second EMA to the first EMA result, then uses these values in a formula designed to minimize delay while preserving signal quality.
+Since its introduction, DEMA has become a standard component in many trading platforms and is widely used in algorithmic trading systems.

 [Pine Script Implementation of DEMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/dema.pine)